jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/deformation-and-work-hardening.md

 \label{eq:flow_stress_work_hardening_polycrystals}

 ### Modeling Defect Accumulation
 Stress is a *state function:* does not matter how it got there.
 Strain is a *path function*: does depend on how it got there.
 Knowing that there are defects does not tell us how they got there.
-A central challenge of #work-hardening theory to develop models for how dislocations and related features are created and then to compare this with the observed microstructures.
+A central challenge of [work-hardening](deformation-and-work-hardening.md) theory to develop models for how dislocations and related features are created and then to compare this with the observed microstructures.
 The mechanisms and interactions are sensitive to the parameters of crystal structure, #SFE, temperature, #strain-rate, etcetera.

 ### [Taylor Theory](taylor-theory.md)
-Developed before the 3-stage single crystal concept of deformation was known.
+Developed before the 3-stage #single-crystal concept of deformation was known.
 Relies on the concept of dislocations being "trapped" within the elastic stress field of other dislocations.
 The trapped dislocations raise the required stress to continue deformation.
 #dislocation-density is critical to the overall resistance to deformation (revisit [Orowan Equation](#orowan-equation) concepts of obstacles).